An Archetale of the Assembling Terrania Cycle.

 “What is your recommendation about Earth, then?”

 “That we proceed as planned and put the entire security interview I recorded on every human media device on the planet.
-Every phone, watch, tablet, laptop, desktop, TV; every monitor, every billboard, every banner, every radio.
+Every phone, watch, tablet, laptop, desktop, TV; every monitor, every billboard, every banner, every radio, every social media site.
 Everything.”
 Allen was glad to be back home.
-Too much time among humans and their archaic toys could be wearying.
+Too much time among humans and their parochial values and archaic toys could be wearying.
 The bipedalism alone felt like having three arms tied behind one’s back.

 “You have all the confidential documents of their governments, religions, corporations, military, and mass media ready for global distribution as well?”